-A murder inside the Louvre and clues in Da Vinci paintings lead to the discovery of a religious mystery protected by a secret society for two thousand years -- which could shake the foundations of Christianity.
+A murder inside the Louvre, and clues in Da Vinci paintings, lead to the discovery of a religious mystery protected by a secret society for two thousand years, which could shake the foundations of Christianity.

 Victor Novarski reaches JFK airport from a politically unstable country.
 Due to collapse of his government, his papers are no longer valid in the airport, and hence he is forced to stay in the airport till the war cools down.
-He makes the airport his home and develops a friendship with the people who work there until he finally has to leave.Written by
+He makes the airport his home and develops a friendship with the people who work there until he can leave.Written by

 63 of 85 people found this review helpful.

 Was this review helpful to you?